Year-End Tax Saving Tips for Individuals and Families - 2026

 10. Gift Tax Exclusion

 Take advantage of the annual gift tax exclusion to transfer wealth tax-free.
-For 2025, you can gift up to $17,000 per recipient without triggering gift tax.
+For 2026, you can gift up to $19,000 per recipient without triggering gift tax (unchanged from 2025).

 11. Roth IRA Conversions